Fraunhofer pattern in the presence of Majorana zero modes: Conclusions

 \section{Conclusions}

-In conclusion, using tight-binding calculations based on the BHZ model, we predict that the presence of MBSs on both NS interfaces leads to a drastic change in the Fraunhofer pattern periodicity with respect to the trivial regime.
-We explain this change in periodicity in terms of the triplet electron-hole reflection amplitudes $r^{he}_{ss}$ enforced by the exotic Majorana bound states, which, when coupled to the spin-momentum locked quantum spin Hall edge states, leads to the coexistence of two different kinds of Andreev bound states: local and crossed, which are mediated by antiparallel and parallel spin electron-hole reflection amplitudes, respectively.
-Furthermore, this signature remains visible even in the presence of strong disorder compared to the size of the insulating gap.
-Only in the limit of long disorder trenches, the change of periodicity stops being visible.
+In conclusion, using tight-binding calculations based on the BHZ model, we predict that the presence of MBSs on both NS interfaces leads to a drastic change in the Fraunhofer pattern periodicity with respect to the trivial regime, where the half of the lobes become suppressed.
+We explain the change in periodicity in terms of the introduction of triplet electron-hole reflection amplitudes $r^{he}_{ss}$ enforced by the exotic Majorana bound states, which, when coupled to the spin-momentum locked quantum spin Hall edge states, leads to the coexistence of two different kinds of Andreev bound states: local and crossed, which are mediated by antiparallel and parallel spin electron-hole reflection amplitudes, respectively.
+Furthermore, this signature remains visible even in the presence of disorder strengths of $5\,$meV as long as the disorder trench is shorter than $L_{trench}\lesssim 100\,$nm.
+For larger disorder trenches $L_{trench}\geq 150\,$nm, the Fraunhofer pattern exhibits a larger even-odd effect in the trivial regime, making it more difficult to observe a change in periodicity as a function of the Zeeman energy.
+Nevertheless, making use of the Fourier transform, we observe an abrupt increment of the fractional frequencies for $B_\bot > B_\text{c}$.

 Finally, we have developed a phenomenological scattering model with which we recover similar results as those observed in the microscopic model with MBS, supporting our physical picture of local and crossed Andreev reflections.
 Furthermore, we have used this model to explore the robustness of the detection scheme when accidental zero energy Andreev bound states (ZEABS) are present.
-We have found that when only one NS interface holds a ZEABS, the Fraunhofer pattern does not change its periodicity independently of the Zeeman orientation.
-Also when both NS interfaces hold a ZEABS the periodicity remains unchanged for a perpendicular Zeeman field $B_\bot$.
-However, when both NS interfaces exhibit ZEABS generated by an in-plane Zeeman field $B_\parallel$, the resulting Fraunhofer pattern exhibits a doubling in the Fraunhofer periodicity similar to the topologically non-trivial case.
+We have found that when only one NS interface holds a ZEABS, the Fraunhofer pattern does not change its profile independently of the Zeeman orientation.
+Also when both NS interfaces hold a ZEABS the relative height of the Fraunhofer lobes remains unchanged for a perpendicular Zeeman field $B_\bot$.
+However, when both NS interfaces exhibit ZEABS generated by an in-plane Zeeman field $B_\parallel$, the resulting Fraunhofer pattern exhibits similarities to the topologically non-trivial case.